-As many will know, pianist and piano professor Julian Jacobson has been writing a splendid and very popular guest post series for this blog, focusing on his recent Beethoven marathon where he performed all 32 of Beethoven’s piano sonatas in one day – both in London and in Uruguay.
-This final article is the postlude….
+Pianist and piano professor Julian Jacobson has been writing a splendid and very popular guest post series for this blog.
+He is focusing on a recent Beethoven marathon where he performed all 32 of Beethoven’s piano sonatas in one day – both in London and in Uruguay.
+This final article is the postlude.
+Here, he…

 Tag: Beethoven Marathon